akhilmaskeri/marginalia/README.md

 ## Setup

-1. If copying manually from this repo, download it from [the Releases page](https://github.com/cparsell/sidenotes/releases).
+1. If copying manually from this repo, download the plugin from [the Releases page](https://github.com/cparsell/sidenotes/releases).
 2. Add the plugin files to your Obsidian vault.
    Copy the contents into `YOUR-VAULT/.obsidian/plugins/sidenotes`.
 3. If copying manually, restart Obsidian and then enable the plugin in **Settings**.